Lung Diseases Affecting the Interstitium

 An inflammatory disease caused when the immune system attacks its own tissues.

 A disease in which the immune system eats away at the protective covering of nerves.

 A chronic condition in which the pancreas produces little or no insulin.

 Inflammation of blood vessels, called arteries, in and around the scalp

-An inflammation of the blood vessels that causes changes in the blood vessel walls.
+Inflammation of the blood vessels causes changes in the blood vessel walls.

 Inflammatory arthritis affecting the spine and large joints.